-Routes in the Hologram ecosystem provide convenient methods to trigger actions (data storage, Email, SMS, webhooks, and many more), which are triggered by the presence or even absence of a device message’s topic.
+Routes in the Hologram ecosystem provide convenient methods to trigger actions (data storage, Email, webhooks, and many more), which are triggered by the presence or even absence of a device message’s topic.

 A route consists of 3 parts, which follow an ingress/egress pattern:

 1) The topic/topics that the route acts upon.
 A route can act on the presence or absence of these selected topics.

 Note: A route is triggered by any of the selected topics.
 In other words, a route subscribes to the union (OR) of its list of topics.

 2) Operator Apps that are chained together to achieve various effects like modifying message data or listening for the absence of the selected topics.

 3) Action Apps that perform some specific effect, such as communication (email, Slack, etc.), integrations with other services (IFTTT, Slack, etc), or storage (AWS bucket etc.).

 Most apps can include the data and meta-data from a message.
 To access this data when configuring the app, you can use our basic templating syntax and variables.
 They are accessed in the following manner:

 Example 1: Including message data in an Email action app

 The above example uses the